Jean-Baptiste de La Quintinie: Biography

-In the French capital, he stood out for his writing skills.
-This earned him the task of instructing the only son of Jean Tambonneau, president of the general accounting office.
-He accompanied son on a trip to Italy, impressed by the gardens he visited there, he became fascinated by horticulture.
-Shortly after his return from Italy, Jean Baptiste de la Quintinie gave up his legal activities to devote himself fully to gardening.
-He began to read the ancient authors dealing with agronomy, such as Columella, Varro, Virgil or Pliny the Elder and to practice in the gardens of the Hôtel Tambonneau.
+In Paris, La Quintinie was praised for his writing skills and was tasked with instructing the only son of Jean Tambonneau, president of the general accounting office.
+La Quintinie accompanied the son on a trip to Italy and, impressed by the gardens he visited there, became fascinated by horticulture.
+Shortly after his return from Italy, he gave up his legal pursuits to devote himself fully to gardening.
+He read the works of ancient authors dealing with agronomy, such as Columella, Varro, Virgil or Pliny the Elder and practiced skills in the gardens of the Hôtel Tambonneau.